PamodyaMaheshani/Learning-Wish-Krish/StaticHomework/README.md

 Static Block:

+A block is set of code statements that are inside curly braces within a class, method, or a constructor.
+The blocks are used to group some statements together.
+So, using a single or less statement/s that grouped statements can be accessed.
+Mainly there are 3 blocks.
+Those are static block, empty block and the constructor.

+Static Block:

 Simply, if the ‘static’ keyword is used when declaring a block, that block is called as static block.
 It is called as static initialization block too.
 A static block can be identified as a set of instructions that is run only once when a class is loaded into memory by Java ClassLoader.
 This is because it is an option for initializing or setting up the class at run-time.
 The keyword 'static' indicates that it spans all instances of the class.
 It is like a mini-global set of instructions.

 Normally, static block is executed before the main method in a class.
 Why is that?
 There are 2 actions done by the JVM when executing a java class.
 First JVM loads the bytecode of the java class into the memory.
 While processing the loading, static block is executed.
 After the loading process, the main method starts its execution.
 So, that’s why static block is executed at the first.
 Bytecode is loaded to the memory only one time.